Consumer group claims most U.S. cancer centers use misleading ads

 It noted that all of the patients volunteered to share their stories in their own words, without any compensation, in the interest of helping others who receive a similar diagnosis.

-MD Anderson said it takes great care to "takes great care to ensure our messages are accurate, appropriate and responsible" and that it has a "responsibility to educate the general public about prevention, early detection, treatment, research and survivorship."
+MD Anderson said it "takes great care to ensure our messages are accurate, appropriate and responsible" and that it has a "responsibility to educate the general public about prevention, early detection, treatment, research and survivorship."

 Moffitt Cancer center said every testimonial is based on actual medical results specific to that patient.